 In contrast, when debt is "rescheduled," only the date of payment is changed.
 Rescheduled debt is carried in the original fund until paid.
-Rescheduling agreements, whereby loan terms are changed, allow CCC to add uncollected interest to the principal balance of foreign credit and other receivables (capitalized interest).
+Rescheduling agreements, whereby loan terms are changed, allows CCC to add uncollected interest to the principal balance of foreign credit and other receivables (capitalized interest).
 CCC records an allowance to reduce the receivable, including the capitalized interest, to the present value of future cash flows.
 Interest income is recognized only when, in management's judgment, debtors have demonstrated the ability to repay the debt in the normal course of business.

 As a result of the COVID-19 pandemic, the Debt Service Suspension Initiative (DSSI) was offered to the poorest countries to mitigate social, health, and economic impacts of the crisis.
 Under the Memorandum of Understanding and bilateral agreements between beneficiary countries and participating creditors, eligible obligors could apply to have debt payments due between May 1, 2020 and December 31, 2020 deferred until June of 2022 and repaid over a three-year period.
 The rates and conditions of interest on the rescheduled debt preserve the net present value of the original debts.
-This supported deferment of \$41.8 million of repayments for GSM-102 program and P.L.
+This supported deferment of \$61.1 million of repayments for GSM-102 program and P.L.
 480 loans due in calendar year 2020.

 Given the continuing nature of the pandemic, the DSSI debt relief was extended into 2022.
-Payments due between January 1, 2021 and December 31, 2021 will be deferred until December of 2022 or June of 2023 and repaid over a five-year period at the original debts' interest rates.
-USDA/CCC anticipates rescheduling approximately \$42.6 million of PL-480 and GSM-102 repayments that were due in calendar year 2021 from the same obligors who participated in the DSSI in 2020.
+Payments due between January 1, 2021 and December 31, 2021 were deferred until December of 2022 or June of 2023 and repaid over a five-year period.
+USDA/CCC rescheduled \$46.9 million of PL-480 and GSM-102 repayments that were due in calendar year 2021 from the same obligors who participated in the DSSI in 2020.